I. Market focus

 Yields of UK 10-year gilts hold at 1.23% (0 basis points)

-Gold traded at $1,195.40 (+0.40%).
-Gold prices rose, reacting to the negative dynamics of the U.S. currency.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, decreased by 0.43 percent to 95.49.
+Gold traded at $1,215.40 (+0.18%).
+Gold prices rose slightly on the back of increased demand for safe assets in response to the government crisis in the UK.
+Gold prices were also supported by weakness in the U.S. currency.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, fell by0.05% to 96.89.
 Since gold prices are tied to the dollar, a weaker dollar makes the precious metal cheaper for holders of foreign currencies.

 IV.
 The most important scheduled events (time GMT 0)